andrewheiss/democracy-ngo-cooperation/Writing/do_democracies_discourage.md

 Puzzlingly, democracy weakens that cooperation

+Murdie finds that the quality of governance in a nation is a strong predictor of inter-NGO cooperation—as nations …

+However, Murdie's statistical analysis also uncover an empirical puzzle.
+While the probability of inter-NGO cooperation increases with better governance and higher trust, cooperation is less likely in democratic regimes than in non-democracies.
+Murdie posits that because her sample is limited to non-Western regimes, democracies outside North America and Western Europe have newer NGO sectors with less trust between organization, perhaps because these organizations struggle for legitimacy and autonomy from their nascent democratic states.

 # Institutional proxies for civil society sector strength

 Measuring civil society strength systematically is difficult - Johns Hopkins vs. Civicus thing